mnemnion/orb/doc/md/Orbit/hashline.md

 # Hashline module

-   A minimalist Node container for a hashline\.
+   A minimalist Node container for a hashline.

 ```lua
 local Node = require "espalier/node"